opfesoft/sol-docs/db/characters/gm_ticket.md

 * 0 = Open
 * ~-1 = Resolved by Console~ (not supported on azerothcore yet because of datatype in DB)
-* &gt; 0 = Character guid of the GM who resolved it (by closing the ticket or by completing the ticket)
+* &gt; 0 = Character GUID of the GM who resolved it (by closing the ticket or by completing the ticket)